madrilene/eleventy-excellent/src/posts/misc/a-cold-shot-and-chaser.md

 Why?
 Previously, I’ve used the *shot and chaser* format to show how the prediction or topic turned out in the market.

-But, while my shot and chaser examples oftenprove to be accurate — that’s not always the case.
+But, while my shot and chaser examples often prove to be accurate — that’s not always the case.
 So, this week we’re going to look at one prescient and one possibly problematic where I’ve maybe been (comically?) *incredibly inaccurate*. 😬🤣

 ## You showed your appreciation 🎶